Audrey Munson's statuesque likeness can be seen throughout New York City to this day. Unfortunately, her own success didn't last long.

 In his 2016 book, The Curse of Beauty: The Scandalous & Tragic Life of Audrey Munson, America’s First Supermodel, author James Bone invites readers to have a look at the life of the eccentric star — a life which was full, at times surreal, and eventually tragic.

-“Audrey was the proto-celebrity in America,” Bone said in a recent interview featured in an original report by Broadly.
+“Audrey was the proto-celebrity in America,” Bone said in a recent interview featured in Broadly.
 “She was a hyphenated model-actress-movie star.
 She was also the original Hollywood flame-out.
 As the first American movie star to go fully naked on screen, Audrey would have appreciated Kim Kardashian’s nude tweets — although she would probably have found them quite tame.”

 Born in Rochester, New York in 1891, Munson moved to New York City when she was still a teenager.
 Munson’s mom, Kitty, had big plans to make her daughter a star, an aspiration that became realized after a photographer spotted the young beauty in a Fifth Avenue store window.